Skip to Content

 Difficulty: Fairly Easy

-Another fairly easy trail that’s accessible for all the family is the route between Ramsey and the Point of Ayre.
-This section is mostly flat.
-So the only thing you really need to be aware of is the tide.
+Another Isle of Man walks that’s accessible for all the family is this route between Ramsey and the Point of Ayre.
+This section is mostly flat, so the only thing you really need to be aware of is the tide.
 Some spots may be impassable during high waters.

 That aside, this coastal route allows you to experience one of the most remote and unspoiled regions of the Isle of Man.
 While Ramsey is the islands second biggest town, you’ll notice a vast shift in landscapes the further North you go.